 Hafnium alloy contains hafnium, which has the most melting point in the world.
 The substance with the highest known melting point is the compound hafnium: Ta4HfC5, its melting point is 4215 degrees Celsius.

 Hafnium is resistant to high temperature and corrosion, and has the large thermal neutron capture cross-section.
-It can be used as control rod and protective device of the nuclear reactor, and is an indispensable raw material for nuclear industry.
+It can be used as a control rod and protective device of the nuclear reactor and is an indispensable raw material for the nuclear industry.
 In the atomic energy industry, hafnium can be used as a neutron control rod or a protective device.